Banana Oatmeal Bites

 Serve warm or chilled.
 See storing tips below.

-• Make these nut-free or dairy-free by using alternative chocolate chips.
+• Make them allergy-friendly: Easily make these nut-free or dairy-free by using allergy-safe chocolate chips or skipping them altogether.

 Healthy Eating Plans